brennanbutler01/cs6750-hci/week-5/direct-manipulation-interfaces.md

 ## Direct Engagement

-Happens when user experiences direct involvement, no intermediary.
+Direct EngagementHappens when a user experiences direct involvement, no intermediary.

 Need: